🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Personalization over everything.

-Scoro’s genius was apparent once I found them through multiple different keywords and realized that the copy above the fold changes depending on what I was looking for.
-Since they service a variety of industries, they’re able to personalize the landing page through that.
+Scoro's genius was apparent once I realized that their copy changed dynamically based on what keyword I searched with.
+Since they service a variety of industries, they're able to personalize the landing page through that.

 B2B landing pages - scoro